 - i) The USGS shall, in collaboration with the State Water Board, map the distribution of salinity in groundwater.
-The USGS shall use three approaches to map salinity: - Analysis of existing water sample data;

-- Analysis of existing borehole geophysical logs to estimate salinity; and - Analysis of newly collected airborne and ground-based electromagnetic (EM) geophysical data in selected areas. - ii) In proximity to the selected oilfields, the USGS shall prepare a delineation of water resources with less than 3,000 milligrams per liter (mg/L) total dissolved solids (TDS), between 3,000 and 10,000 mg/L TDS, greater than 10,000 mg/L TDS, and the location of approximate boundaries between these zones. - iii) The USGS shall use existing water sample data to provide a foundation for reconnaissance mapping of salinity distributions in oil fields in California categorized as having a high priority for regional monitoring based on analysis by the USGS and State Water Board in 2015.
-The existing water sample data will be combined with additional well perforation depth data compiled as part of task 4.i. to conduct detailed mapping of salinity distributions for selected oil fields, including San Ardo, Cat Canyon, Wilmington/Torrance, Kern River, North Cole Levee, and Buena Vista.
-Based on the results of the analysis of the existing data, in selected areas the USGS shall supplement the data with a collection of new water sample data gathered as part of Task 4. - iv) The USGS shall map salinity distributions using borehole geophysical log data for selected oil fields, including San Ardo, Cat Canyon, South Cuyama, and Buena Vista.
+The USGS shall use three approaches to map salinity: - Analysis of existing water sample data; - Analysis of existing borehole geophysical logs to estimate salinity; and - Analysis of newly collected airborne and ground-based electromagnetic (EM) geophysical data in selected areas. - ii) In proximity to the selected oilfields, the USGS shall prepare a delineation of water resources with less than 3,000 milligrams per liter (mg/L) total dissolved solids (TDS), between 3,000 and 10,000 mg/L TDS, greater than 10,000 mg/L TDS, and the location of approximate boundaries between these zones.

+- iii) The USGS shall use existing water sample data to provide a foundation for reconnaissance mapping of salinity distributions in oil fields in California categorized as having a high priority for regional monitoring based on analysis by the USGS and State Water Board in 2015.
+The existing water sample data will be combined with additional well perforation depth data compiled as part of task 4i to conduct detailed mapping of salinity distributions for selected oil fields.
+Based on the results of the analysis of the existing data, in selected areas the USGS shall supplement the data with a collection of new water sample data gathered as part of Task 4. - iv) The USGS shall map salinity distributions using borehole geophysical log data for approximately five or more oil fields.
 A student research team at CSUS lead by Dr. David Shimabukuro is playing a vital role in data acquisition and management by cataloging data from scanned DOGGR well and geophysical log files.
 The resulting well construction and geophysical data will be combined with other sources of salinity data in visualizations of three-dimensional (3D) salinity distributions overlying and surrounding selected oil fields.
-Additionally, the USGS shall work with the State Water Board to ensure peer reviewed data is available to the public. - v) The USGS shall employ surface and airborne electromagnetic (EM) methods to map salinity distributions in groundwater in selected rural areas without a high density of buried pipes or wires or power lines; these approaches will be applied in agricultural areas adjacent to one (1) to three (3) oil fields located in the western San Joaquin Valley in Kern County, Santa Barbara County, and/or Monterey County (these methods cannot be used in oil fields or urban areas).
-No new surface or airborne data collection is planned for this agreement.
-Rather, previously collected EM data will be used to develop visualizations of salinity and aquifer layers adjacent to the selected oil fields.
-These visualizations will be developed in combination with previous analysis of water sample and borehole data.
+Additionally, the USGS shall work with the State Water Board to ensure peer reviewed data is available to the public. - v) The USGS shall employ surface and airborne electromagnetic (EM) methods to map salinity distributions in groundwater in selected rural areas without a high density of buried pipes or wires or power lines; these approaches will be applied in agricultural areas adjacent to one (1) to three (3) oil fields (these methods cannot be used in oil fields or urban areas.)
+The EM data will be used to develop visualizations of salinity adjacent to the selected oil fields.
+The areas for deployment of surface and airborne EM methods, and the timing of the deployments, are subject to change if permission from land owners and cooperation from well owners in the selected areas cannot be obtained.

-Maps, graphs, cross-sections and/or 3D visualizations showing the salinity distributions in groundwater (using estimates from surface and airborne geophysical data, borehole geophysical logs, and water sample data) and presentations of these results to the State Water Board.

-- Peer-reviewed, publicly available information, including online data releases, maps, presentations, abstracts, and graphs. - Borehole geophysical log data, delivered to the State Water Board in a GeoTracker compatible format. - At least one (1) synthesis manuscript. - Draft electronic copies of manuscripts, submitted to the State Water Board for review during the scientific review process and prior to publication. - Surface and airborne geophysical data, archived in a digital format according to the USGS policy and available for download following publication of results.
+- Maps, graphs, cross-sections and/or 3D visualizations showing the salinity distributions in groundwater (using estimates from surface and airborne geophysical data, borehole geophysical logs, and water sample data) and presentations of these results to the State Water Board. - Peer-reviewed, publicly available information, including online data releases, maps, presentations, abstracts, and graphs. - Borehole geophysical log data, delivered to the State Water Board. - At least one (1) synthesis manuscript. - Draft copies of manuscripts, submitted to the State Water Board for review during the scientific review process and prior to publication. - Surface and airborne geophysical data, archived in a digital format according to the USGS policy and available for download following publication of results. - A link to the website where surface and airborne geophysical data will be archived.

-Task 3 Produced Water Characterization:
+Task 3.
+Produced water characterization: